Steve Case: Life and career

 Steve Case was born and grew up in Honolulu, Hawaii, the son of Carol and Daniel Case.
 He graduated from the private Punahou School in 1976 and attended Central Union Church.

 Case graduated from Williams College in Williamstown, Massachusetts in 1980 with a degree in political science.
 For the next two years he worked as an assistant brand manager at Procter & Gamble in Cincinnati, Ohio.
-In 1982 he joined Pizza Hut Inc. in Wichita, Kansas, serving as manager of new pizza marketing.
+In 1982 he joined Pizza Hut Inc. in Wichita, Kansas, as manager of new pizza marketing.

 In January 1983, his older brother, Dan, an investment banker, introduced him to Bill von Meister, CEO of Control Video Corporation.
 The company was marketing a service called GameLine for the Atari 2600 video game console that allowed users to download games via a phone line and modem.
 After that meeting, von Meister hired Case as a marketing consultant.
 Later that year, the company nearly went bankrupt and one of its investors, Frank Caufield, brought in his friend Jim Kimsey as a manufacturing consultant.
 Case later joined the company as a full-time marketing employee.

-In 1985 Quantum Computer Services, an online services company, was founded by Jim Kimsey from the remnants of Control Video.
+In 1985, Quantum Computer Services, an online services company, was founded by Jim Kimsey from the remnants of Control Video.
 Kimsey became CEO of the newly renamed Quantum Computer Services and hired Case as vice president of marketing.
-In 1987 he promoted him again to executive vice president.
+In 1987, he promoted him again to executive vice president.
 Kimsey groomed Case to become chairman and CEO when Kimsey retired, and the transition formally took place in 1991 (CEO) and 1995 (chairman).

 As part of the changes that gave birth to Quantum, Case changed the company's strategy, creating an online service called Quantum Link (Q-Link for short) for the Commodore 64 in 1985 with programmer (and AOL co-founder) Marc Seriff.
 In 1988, Quantum began offering the AppleLink online service for Apple and PC Link for IBM compatible computers.
-In 1991 he changed the company name to America Online and merged the Apple and PC services under the AOL name; the new service reached 1 million subscribers by 1994, and Q-Link was terminated October 21 of that year.
+In 1991, he changed the company name to America Online and merged the Apple and PC services under the AOL name; the new service reached 1 million subscribers by 1994, and Q-Link was terminated October 21 of that year.

-AOL pioneered the concept of social media, as its focus from day one was on communication features such as chatrooms, instant messaging and forums.
+AOL pioneered the concept of social media for home users, as its focus from day one was on communication features such as chatrooms, instant messaging and forums.
 Case believed that the "killer app" was community — people interacting with each other — and that was the driver of much of AOL's early success.
 By contrast, competitive services of the time such as Prodigy funded by IBM and Sears, focused on shopping, and CompuServe focused on being an information utility.